Saltwater Information Program - SIP

 The SIP permit is patterned after the successful free Hunter Information Program (HIP) permit, which is required of Georgia hunting license holders who hunt migratory birds.

 Georgia saltwater anglers who have a valid fishing license with a SIP permit and who fish in the Atlantic Ocean beyond 3 miles offshore remain exempt from the federal requirement to have a Saltwater Angler Registry permit.

 Get your FREE SIP Permit

-Starting January 1, 2013, anyone who holds a Georgia fishing license and wants to fish in saltwater will need a FREE, annual SIP permit.
+Anyone who holds a Georgia fishing license, including lifetime and senior license holders, who wants to fish in saltwater needs a FREE, annual SIP permit.